This documentation covers Poweradmin 4.x. Some sections are still being expanded.

 Setting Up User Permissions

-You'll need to create a user with specific permissions for DDNS updates:
+You'll need to create a dedicated user with specific permissions for DDNS updates:

 1. Create a permission template: